stackbuilders/tutorials/tutorials/haskell/gui-application/tutorial.md

 It's worth mentioning that Haskell has developed much stronger ecosystem with respect to web-development than GUI and desktop development in general.
-For further reference about state of standalone GUI applications in Haskell, refer to:
+For further reference about the state of standalone GUI applications in Haskell, refer to:

 * The section in Gabriel Gonzalez's
   [State of Haskell Ecosystem](https://github.com/Gabriel439/post-rfc/blob/master/sotu.md#standalone-gui-applications)